 There are two types of chronic diabetes – type 1 and type 2.
 Type 1 diabetes is usually prevalent in children and teenagers, while type 2 diabetes is the most prevailing diabetes type in adults and is the major class of diabetes affecting 90-95% of diabetics around the world.

 Blood sugar levels are maintained by the hormone insulin, secreted by the pancreas.
-In any type of diabetes, the glucose levels in the blood are high either due to inadequate insulin production or improper functioning of the insulin produced.
+In any type of diabetes, the glucose levels in the blood are high for various reasons, either the pancreas cannot produce insulin in adequate quantity or the improper functioning of the amount of insulin produced.

 WHAT CAUSES DIABETES?